Three dead in Alawite protests on Syrian coast, local officials say

 Follow topic:

-LATAKIA, Syria Dec 28 - Three people were killed on Sunday when protests in Syria's Alawite heartland of Latakia spiralled into gunfire and other violence, according to the province's media office.
+LATAKIA – Three people were killed on Dec 28 when protests in Syria’s Alawite heartland of Latakia spiralled into gunfire and other violence, according to the province’s media office.

+ousted by a rebel offensive in 2024and replaced by a Sunni-led government.

-Thousands of Alawite protesters gathered on Sunday in Azhari Square in Latakia city to demand a decentralized political system in Syria and the release of thousands of Alawite prisoners.
+Thousands of Alawite protesters gathered on Dec 28 in Azhari Square in Latakia city to demand a decentralised political system in Syria and the release of thousands of Alawite prisoners.

 About two hours into the protest, gunshots rang out from an unidentified location, according to a Reuters reporter at the scene.
 Security forces then fired in the air and the protest descended into chaos, with demonstrators carrying wounded people away on foot.